kallejahn/python-for-hydrology/README.md

 A fork of a course!

 # Python USGS NYWSC Training Agenda

-# Part 0: Introduction to python for hydrologists
 ## Tuesday
 - 800-830: Introductions and getting started
 - 830-900: Python overview and Quick orientation to conda environments and jupyter